srutiswathi/srutiswathi/README.md

 ## Hi there 👋

+I am Sruti Karthikeyan, a senior at the University of Texas at Dallas, majoring in Computer Science.
+I hold a certification in the Foundations of Machine Learning from Cornell University and am currently a Break Through Tech AI Fellow at Cornell Tech.

+I have gained valuable experience through three software engineering internships, where I honed my skills in backend development, blockchain technologies, and full-stack engineering.
+These experiences have equipped me with a strong foundation in building scalable systems and collaborating with cross-functional teams.

+Currently, I am collaborating with Google on a Machine Learning project to analyze mental health and wellness trends.
+This involves leveraging Google Trends data to identify patterns and spikes in search terms related to substance use across various locations.
+Using advanced machine learning techniques such as spike-detection models, I aim to uncover actionable insights to address these societal challenges.

+As the director of the AIM program, I expanded AI project offerings by 19%, recruited and mentored a diverse cohort of mentees, and implemented scalable processes to ensure the program's long-term success.
+My technical expertise spans Python, Java, React, Node.js, and developing scalable machine learning models.

 <!--
 **srutiswathi/srutiswathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.